How Historically Accurate is Alexander?

 Alexander is a 2004 historical drama about Alexander the Great, from his early childhood to his death at Babylon in 323 BCE.
-The film is narrated by Ptolemy I Soter, who was one of Alexander's generals and became the founder of the Ptolemaic dynasty that ruled in Egypt until the Roman conquest.
-The story depicts Alexander's complex personality, his ideals of uniting the eastern and western worlds, his unprecedented in succes in conquering not only the largest empire at the time, the Achaemenid Persians, but also his expansion into India and Central Asia.
+The film is narrated by Ptolemy I Soter, who was one of Alexander's generals and became the Ptolemaic dynasty founder that ruled in Egypt until the Roman conquest.
+The story depicts Alexander's complex personality, his ideas of uniting the eastern and western worlds, his unprecedented success in conquering the largest empire at the time, the Achaemenid Persians, and his expansion into India Central Asia.

 The movie begins with Ptolemy I Soter narrating the key events of Alexander's life and events revolving around his invasion of the Achaemenid Empire (Persian Empire).
-Alexander was declared a god in Egypt and then fought the pivotal Battle of Gaugamela, where the Persian army was defeated and later fell, although Alexander failed to kill or capture the Persian king, forcing him to march further east.
-The story then goes back in time to show the strained relationship between Alexander's mother (Olympias)and Philip II.
+Alexander was declared a god in Egypt and then fought the pivotal Battle of Gaugamela, where the Persian army was defeated and later fell.
+However, Alexander failed to kill or capture the Persian king, forcing him to march further east.
+The story then goes back to show the strained relationship between Alexander's mother (Olympias)and Philip II.
 Alexander takes solace in wrestling, horse riding, and becomes tutored by Aristotle.

 Hephaistion: Was one of Alexander's generals who grew up with him and became his closest companion.
 Historically, he was known as a distinct general with great skills.
-Although ALexander and Hephaistion were close, no clear evidence indicates they were lovers.
-He was, however, considered as Alexander's alter ego and Alexander portrayed him as a reflection of himself.
+Although Alexander and Hephaistion were close, no clear evidence indicates they were lovers.
+However, he was considered Alexander's alter ego, and Alexander portrayed him as a reflection of himself.
 When he died, Alexander did go into a rage and showed great sadness for his dead friend.

-Olympias: The mother of Alexander was shown as a controlling personality who had a very difficult relationship with her husband.
+Olympias: Alexander's mother was shown as a controlling personality who had a complicated relationship with her husband.
 She was a worshiper of Dionysus and was rumored to have slept with snakes as part of that cult.
 Her infatuation with snakes was displayed in the movie.
 She did conspire to kill Eurydice, the seventh wife of Phillip II, and her son so that her son Alexander would rule.
 She did regularly correspond with Alexander, as depicted in the film.
-After Alexander's death, she tried to establish Alexander's son on the throne but eventually was killed in 317 BCE, along with Alexander's son, during the struggles for Alexander's kingdom after his death.
+After Alexander's death, she tried to establish Alexander's son on the throne.
+Eventually, she was killed in 317 BCE, along with Alexander's son, during Alexander's kingdom's struggles after his death.

-The film Alexander never gained great popularity in the United States at the time of its release, relative to the major cast of well known actors, but since has gained greater popularity.
-The film focuses on what it considers key events in the time of Alexander, but also contributes many 20th and 21st centuries themes of individual freedom in depicting Alexander's ventures into Asia.
+The film Alexander never gained great popularity in the United States at the time of its release, relative to the major cast of well-known actors, but since has gained greater popularity.
+The film focuses on what it considers key events in Alexander's time and contributes many 20th and 21st centuries themes of individual freedom in depicting Alexander's ventures into Asia.
 Such coupling of these modern ideals is probably fanciful.
 Although to historians the film has a lot of key inaccuracies, the film does inform as well as entertain regarding some of the key events in Alexander's life, including his rise to power, his attempt to unify the Greek and Persian worlds, key battles, and his marriages to foreign wives.

 Related DailyHistory.org Articles